-This study builds on the baseline study "Towards a Climate-Neutral Germany by 2045" (KNDE2045), written by Prognos, Oeko-Institut and the Wuppertal Institute and published in 2021.
-The basic assumptions of the precursor study have been retained, although adjustments and updates have been made to reflect current developments in the areas of transportation and the expansion of renewable energy.
+This study is based on the baseline study "Towards a Climate-Neutral Germany by 2045" (KNDE2045), written by Prognos, Oeko-Institut and the Wuppertal Insti-

 The study "Securing Germany's Sovereignty - Resilient supply chains for the transformation to climate neutrality 2045" examines in detail the ramp-up over time of the raw materials, components and strategic goods required for the transformation of the respective sectors, and places them in relation to the current supply-side situation of the supply chains and their scalability in five-year steps from 2020 to 2045.
-This short version version of the study presents the key findings in condensed form.
+This condensed version of the study presents the key findings in condensed form.
 The detailed analysis can be found in the full version.